Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Experiments and Results

 \subsection{Comparison to Prior Art}

-This experiment compares the proposed Res-MLP-RNN to TweetyNet \cite{cohen2022automated}, a lightweight convolutional-recurrent model for birdsong annotation.
-The models were initialized randomly and trained on the few-shot dataset of each bird without data augmentation.
-This setup alleviates confounding factors, providing a fair experiment for assessing the utility of each architecture's inductive bias for the task.
-The results are shown in Table \ref{tab:tweety_vs_ours_canary}.
-Despite the Res-MLP-RNN having an order of magnitude more parameters, it overfits less and achieves a decent performance on this extremely small training set.
+This experiment compares the proposed Res-MLP-RNN across seven hidden dimension sizes to TweetyNet~\cite{cohen2022automated}, a lightweight CRNN model for birdsong annotation.
+The models were initialized randomly and trained on the three training set sizes of each bird without data augmentation.
+This setup mitigates confounding factors, enabling a fair experiment to assess the utility of each architecture's inductive bias for the task.
+Each experiment is conducted five times to report the mean and standard deviation.
+The results are shown in \autoref{tab:tweety_vs_ours_canary}.
+Despite the Res-MLP-RNN-512 having almost an order of magnitude more parameters, it overfits less and achieves a decent performance on the extremely small few-shot training set (first column).
+Even the nearly $24\times$ smaller Res-MLP-RNN-32 has comparable results.
+Note that TweetyNet is a competent model for syllable detection~\cite{cohen2022automated}.
+All subsequent sections and experiments use the Res-MLP-RNN with 512 latent dimensions.